 From here we suggest you to deviate along the romantic and scenic Via del Casello, the best panoramic viewpoint of Pienza from which you can enjoy a breathtaking view over the Val d’Orcia up to Monte Amiata.

 Along Via del Casello there are four picturesque crosspieces among the most photographed in Pienza that connect it with Corso Rossellino: road of luck, road of love, road of kiss and dark road.

 Through the streets of Pienza you will find many shops and you can taste the typical dishes of the Val d’Orcia in the many excellent restaurants.
-You can eat a good ice-cream, have a drink with a view, you can go shopping and get lost in the atmosphere of the Italian Renaissance.
+You can eat a great ice-cream, have a drink whilst taking in the view, you can go shopping or you can get lost in the atmosphere of the Italian Renaissance.

 Pecorino di Pienza Cheese

-Pecorino di Pienza is a cheese made from more or less matured sheep’s milk, spiced or aged, to be eaten alone or paired with honey, jams or pears.
+Pecorino di Pienza is a cheese made from sheep’s milk, it can be fresh or aged, spiced or infused with grapes, to be eaten alone or paired with honey, jams or pears.